How Much Do Duplicate Records Actually Cost?

 Step 1: Measure Your Duplicate Rate

 Run a data profile across your primary systems (CRM, ERP, marketing automation, data warehouse).
 Count unique entities using fuzzy matching, not just exact-match comparison.
 Most organizations are surprised: the duplicate rate is almost always higher than expected.
 A conservative enterprise benchmark is 10% (Edgewater Consulting), but rates of 15% to 30% are common in CRMs that ingest data from multiple channels.
-For tool options to run this assessment, see our guide to [INTERNAL LINK: Article 3A, dedupe software].
+For tool options to run this assessment, see our guide to dedupe software.

 Step 2: Calculate Direct Costs